mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Marches but for many decades everything and everyone came through Mora.
 Some of the colonists never went any further, choosing to settle on Mora rather than advance further into unexplored territory.
-The world’s population grew rapidly and with it, the amount of industry it could support.
+The world's population grew rapidly and with it, the amount of industry it could support.

 Today, Mora has a population numbering in tens of billions, dwelling